ByDragonNest/Practical-Network-Defense/README.md

 # Practical-Network-Defense
-This repository is made for those who are following the Practical Network Defense course in Sapienza that are using an M1 (or higher) chip (in general for everyone who has an ARM device).
-I will try to fix any problems, if there are any, while I'm following the course.
-I hope that for the end of it, this repository can be used by other students in the next years as the official repository for everyone that has an ARM architecture.

-To use this respository, you must create your own virtual machine (I'm currently using UTM on Mac to create them).
-After that, just install Kathara, by following the instructions on its official website (or the github repository), and Docker.
-After that, you are now able to use this repo
+This repository is intended for students enrolled in the Practical Network Defense course at Sapienza University who are running ARM-based devices (Apple Silicon M1 or later, and any other ARM architecture).
+The goal is to maintain a fully working, ARM-compatible version of the course labs.
+I will actively address compatibility issues as they arise throughout the course, with the long-term aim of making this an official reference for future ARM users.
+Prerequisites
+Before using this repository, make sure you have the following set up:

+1. A virtual machine — VMware Fusion is recommended for macOS ARM users.
+2. Kathara — follow the installation instructions on the official website or the GitHub repository.
+3. Docker — required as the container backend for Kathara.

+Once all three prerequisites are met, you're ready to use the repository.